 First zombie movie in the US

-Fast forward to years later and the truth behind the folklore of the zombie, the horrible deaths of of the enslaved, and just the origin of the myth stemming from the horrific experience of colonized Haiti is forgotten completely.
-We now have all these movies and shows, like the Walking Dead, that one video game I’m blanking of the name completely, anyway and zombies have gone from something created out of a traumatic history to this idea of escapism.
+Looking at Zombies now, the truth behind the folklore of the zombie, the horrible deaths of of the enslaved, and the origin of the myth, stemming from the horrific experience of colonized Haiti is forgotten completely.
+We now have all these movies and shows, like the Walking Dead and zombies have gone from something created out of a traumatic history, to this idea of escapism.
 Instead of being about beings that have 0 control over their own bodies and seek death as an escape, it is now about humans surviving an apocalyptic scenario, where the existence of humans solely depends on this group of people to survive.
-It’s almost as if the idea of a zombie apocalypse is a new start, a new life, with fewer people, no way for pollution to increase and all about survivalism and it doesn’t escape me how this is a form of escapism and fantasy, while the origin of the zombie is quite the opposite.
+It’s almost as if the idea of a zombie apocalypse is a new start, a new life, with fewer people, no way for pollution to increase and all about survival and it doesn’t escape me how this is a form of escapism and fantasy, while the origin of the zombie is quite the opposite.

 Real Life Zombie Case

-This story is about Clairvius Narcisse.
-It’s a pretty well known zombie story.
-This takes place in Haiti, on April 30th 1962 Clairvius admitted himself to the hospital.
-He had a fever, was coughing up blood.
+Clairvius Narcisse is said to be a real life zombie case.
+On April 30,1962 Clairvius admitted himself to the hospital.
+He had a fever and was coughing up blood.
 The staff couldn’t find a reason for his symptoms.
 Three days later he had passed away.
-Then in 1980 a man claiming to be Clairvius Narcisse walked up to Angelina Narcisse claiming to be her brother.
-He knew things only Clairvius would know.
-So he was validating his identity.
-He claimed he had been paralyzed but conscious.
-During his death and burial.
-He was later dugged up and forced to work on a sugar plantation.
-According to clairvius he was given a paste.
-Which is speculated to be datura.
-Which is a poisonous flower which when consumed in some dosages can cause hallucinations and memory loss.
-The Bokar (voodou witch) died and once the regular doses of these toxins he was given stopped he regained his consciousness.
-After 16 years he finally returned to his family.
-It is speculated that this can happen with puffer fish poison or as I stated before datura.
-These toxins have been known to affect people and make them zombie like.
+Then in 1980, a man claiming to be Clairvius Narcisse walked up to Angelina Narcisse, claiming to be her brother.
+He knew things only Clairvius would know, validating his identity.
+He claimed he had been paralyzed but conscious during his burial.
+He was later dug up and forced to work on a sugar plantation.

 The Zombie Fungus